ReactiveX/RxGo/README.md

 }
 ```

-We create an producer that will emit `Customer`s to a given `chan rxgo.Item` and create an Observable from it:
+We create a producer that will emit `Customer`s to a given `chan rxgo.Item` and create an Observable from it:
 ```go
 // Create the input channel
 ch := make(chan rxgo.Item)